zvercodebender/community-plugins/README.md

-# Deployit Community Plugins #
+# XL Community Plugins #

-Welcome to the Deployit community plugin repository on github!
+Welcome to the XL community plugin repository on github!

-Here you will find plugins that can be used to add capabilities to your existing [Deployit](http://www.xebialabs.com/tour) installation.
+Here you will find plugins that can be used to add capabilities to your existing [XL product](http://www.xebialabs.com/tour) installation.
 The source code for the plugins is also provided if you are curious to see how a plugin works or want to improve it.

-_Note: the plugins here are provided on an as-is basis as a service to Deployit users.
-Support for these plugins is provided through
+_Note: Community plugins are provided on an as-is basis as a service to XL Deploy users.
+These plugins are not covered by the XebiaLabs support policy.
+If you need help with a community plugin, you can post on the XL Deploy user forum or contact XebiaLabs Support to request assistance from the Professional Services department._
-XebiaLabs' professional services department._

 # Finding a plugin